shaykalyan/shaykalyan.github.io/eleventy/posts/2023/my-macbook-setup.md

 New mac, hu dis? 😉 ---
 ---

 I left Microsoft and started at the new gig a little under two months ago where they handed me a MacBook to work on.
-Now, while I've used MacOS in the past, my 2014 MacBook Pro had been running Windows for the past eight years so I had to get my bearings again and relearn a few things.
+Now, while I've used MacOS in the past, my 2014 MacBook Pro has been running Windows for the past eight years so I had to get my bearings and relearn a few things.
 Going back and forth between the OSes wasn't fun either.

 So, to me, the decision here was a no-brainer: aging desktop and laptop machines that are long overdue for a refresh, M-series chips being as good as they are, and being tired of having to maintain an at-home and on-the-go setup.. it was time to switch my personal computing life to MacOS by picking up a MacBook Pro.

-This page has some of the apps I've got running and settings tweaks I've made on my machine to help make that transition be a bit easier.
+This page has some of the apps I've got running and settings tweaks I've made on my machine to help make that transition a bit easier.
 If you have any tips or tricks of your own, or suggestions for things I should check out, then hit me up on Threads: <a href="//threads.net/@shaykalyan">@shaykalyan</a>!

 ## The hardware